ivyy-poison/tp/docs/UserGuide.md

 Here's how to use the `list` command:

 1. Type in the following command in the command box: `list`.
-2. Press "enter" on your keyboard and you should see the information of all employees listed in the employee list.
+2. Press "Enter" on your keyboard and you should see the information of all employees listed in the employee list.

 <box type='info'>
 This command does not require any parameters.
 However, to account for possible typing mistakes, HRMate reads in inputs like `list 123`, `list abc`, and `list 1a2b` all as the command `list`.